frostme/fileobj/README.md

 ```

 - _obj_ : javascript object to be saved to file.
-- _cb_ : callback that accepts to parameters, err and id (id of the file, used to open).
+- _cb_ : callback that accepts two parameters, err and id (id of the file, used to open).

 ### Read